Weather & Climate

 The Environment Canada Weather Office provides a seven-day weather forecast for Kingston that includes projected high and low temperatures and extreme weather warnings.

-An overview of Ontario’s climate during the spring, summer, fall and winter months with tips on how to dress.
+An overview of Ontario’s climate.
 Includes information on where to get snow conditions and ski reports.

 Information on road conditions all regions of Ontario (Kingston is area 7, Eastern Ontario ) during the winter months.
 Includes an interactive map with more details, including road closures due to construction.